 Shareholder proposals are assessed on a caseby-case basis and our consideration includes the company's perspective and response to the proposal, the proponents' case and the proposal's intention, whether the proposal is binding or advisory in nature, current market best practices, impact on shareholder value, and Fidelity's sustainable investing policies.

-We generally seek to support ESG shareholder proposals that address and improve issues of material importance to the company and its stakeholders.
+We are supportive of ESG shareholder proposals that address and improve issues of material importance to the company and its stakeholders.